Having heart failure means that for some

 unusually tired or weak

-putting out enough power to get blood all the way round the body
+have enough strength to pump blood all the way round the body

 Medication and making changes to the way you